wikindx/wikindx/website/web/src/content/install/install.md

 ```

 6. Optionally, ensure the web server environment is running
-   (with ps, top or an other process monitoring software).
+   (with ps, top, or an other process monitoring software).

 7. Type in the WIKINDX address in the web browser – if running locally,
    this will be <http://wikindx.test/> – to complete your WIKINDX configuration.
 You will go through the following steps: